Buyer Persona

 HubSpot's Make My Persona Tool provides a structured framework for capturing buyer persona data, including demographic information, goals, challenges, and preferred communication channels.
 B2B teams adapt this template by adding decision criteria, buying committee roles, and business outcome metrics specific to their market.

 UXPressia's Persona Templates include sections for pain points, motivations, and user journey touchpoints.
-Marketing teams use these templates to map content themes to specific buyer concerns and identify gaps in their nurture sequences.
+To make them useful for GTM execution, marketing teams layer on content theme mapping and use the gaps they find to fix broken nurture sequences.

 Salesforce's Persona Development Guide emphasizes validation through CRM analysis and sales team feedback.
 The Starr Conspiracy uses similar validation workshops to ensure personas reflect actual deal patterns rather than marketing assumptions.